 Tasks of the board of directors

 The tasks of the Board of Directors are governed by law and recommendations and by the rules of procedure of the Board of Directors.
 The Board of Directors review the rules of procedure annually and adopts them by a decision of the Board of Directors.
 The rules of procedure regulate the distribution of responsibility between the Board of Directors and the President, the President’s powers, the meeting schedule and reporting.
 The Board of Directors meetings deal with budgets, interim reports, the annual accounts, the business situation, capital expenditures and business establishment.
 The Board of Directors also receive reports on a monthly basis reports on the Company’s financial position.
 At the regularly scheduled Board of Directors meetings reports are also submitted about the day-to-day operations of the Group’s companies, with in-depth analysis and proposals for action.
 Also dealt with are issues concerning long-term business strategy and structural and organisational issues.
 As the Board of Directors consists of Swedish directors only, Swedish is spoken at meetings and all documentation is in Swedish.
 Normally, five to ten board of directors’ meetings are held each year.
-During 2019 the Board of Directors held seven regularly scheduled meetings and one statutory meeting after the Annual General Meeting.
+During 2021 the Board of Directors held nine regularly scheduled meetings and one statutory meeting after the Annual General Meeting.
 The Chief Financial Officer of the Group serves as board secretary.
 The Chairman maintains regular contact with the President and follows the Group’s business and development.